fxstubbe/TnBox/README.md

 ![](https://github.com/fxstubbe/TnBox/blob/main/Images/aspecific_mapping.png)

-#### Select or Add a reference
+#### 1.2 Select or Add a reference

 As previoulsy stated, sequencing reads need to be mapped onto a reference genome.
 Genomes (.fasta , .fna) can be dowaloaded from NCBI (e.g. [*Brucella abortus*][abortus]).
 A few references are provided with TnBox.
 Once added, your reference genome will appear in the list.
 Select the genome of interest (highlighted in blue) and proceed to the enxt step.

-#### Add sequencing files (.fastq.gz)
+#### 1.3 Add sequencing files

-Add your sequencing reads.
-The files must use the extension .fastq.gz otherwise TnBox will fail.
+Add your sequencing reads (.fastq.gz, .fastq) otherwise TnBox will fail.
 Tn-seq are usually sequence in single-end but, if your reads are paired-end, only provide the forward reads (R1) as this is where the transposon lies.
 Similarly, sometimes, sequencing reads will be split over mutiple file.
 You can simply concatenate them together as follow :

 ```sh
 cat file_1 file_2 > concatenated_file